SherrySingh03/HACK-THE-BOX/README.md

 So, I thought I should make a repository and push these notes here, might help anyone in need..

 GG, Hope this helps.

+# Important:
+1. I'm assuming that the attacker is running Kali Linux 2021.4.
+2. I'm assuming that the first step: ping {target-ip} is already performed so as to check that the IP is up and running or not.